What’s the Deal With Andrew Cuomo’s Nipples? An Investigation

 I sent Lee a message on Instagram.
 While I waited for her to read it, she uploaded a Story in which she seemed to address the issue (which has been labeled Nipplegate, in case you were wondering).

 “Body shaming is not OK.
-It’s never gonna be OK,” she wrote.
+It’s never gonna be OK,” she said.
 “And when people are out in the front lines working so hard for all of our benefits, to then turn around and body shame?
 Shame on you.
 Knock it off.
 Do something to uplift people and make the world a better place.
 Not take cheap shots that are unnecessary.”
 She added, “Anyway, I hope you all have a great day and think about that for a little while.”

 Notably absent from her statement?
 A denial.